Non-Residential Property Tax Sub Classes

 - Other Non-Residential

-- Small Business Property – may receive a 25% reduction below Other Non-Residential*
+- Small Business Property – may receive up to a 25% reduction below Other Non-Residential*

-- Vacant Non-Residential Property – may receive a 200% increase above Other Non-Residential*
+- Vacant Non-Residential Property – may receive up to a 200% increase above Other Non-Residential*

-* If you qualify as or are determined to be such under the criterion
+* If you qualify as or are determined to be such under the bylaw criteria.

 Qualifying as a Small Business:

 To ensure that a property is in the subclass, the property must be owned or leased by a business that:

 - held a valid Town of Nanton business licence attached to the property at December 31 of the preceding tax year; and